Dannine Avara

 Dannine Avara (née Duncan, born 1964), is a billionaire heir to the Duncan family, through Enterprise Products, an energy pipeline giant which remains under family control.

 Early life

 Dannine Avara was born in 1964 to Barbara and Dan Duncan.
 Barbara was Dan's first wife.
 Her father, Dan Duncan, was the co-founder of Enterprise Products.

 Career

 Avara is an investor.
 She inherited $3.1 billion upon the death of her father.
-Due to a temporary repeal of the estate tax law for the year 2010, Duncan became, along with her brother Scott, the first American billionaire to pay no estate tax since its enactment.
+Due to a temporary repeal of the estate tax law for the year 2010, Duncan became, along with her siblings, the first American billionaires to pay no estate tax since its enactment.

 Personal life

 Avara is married and lives in Houston.
 Avara's net worth is estimated to be $6.2 billion as of 2019.